Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/basics/web_app.md

 }
 ```

-Singleton - we only want 1 instance of Bot to ever run during runtime. <br/>
+Singleton - we only want 1 instance of Bot to ever run during runtime. <br>
 Then we take the registered singleton to run as a `HostedService`.

 # How to reference